electric-eloquence/fepper/README.md

 ### <a id="html-scraper"></a>HTML Scraper

-Fepper can scrape and import Mustache templates and JSON data files from actual web pages.
-A common use-case is to scrape pages from a backend populated with CMS content in order to auto-generate data, and to replicate the HTML structure.
+Fepper can scrape and import Mustache and JSON from the HTML of any valid web page.
+A common use-case is to scrape pages from a backend populated with CMS content in order to auto-generate data, and to replicate the CMS's HTML structure.
 To open the Scraper, click Scrape in the Fepper UI, and then click HTML Scraper.
 Enter the URL of the page you wish to scrape.
 Then, enter the CSS selector you wish to target (prepended with "#" for IDs and "." for classes).
 Classnames and tagnames may be appended with array index notation ([n]).
 Otherwise, the Scraper will scrape all elements of that class or tag sequentially.
-Such a loosely targeted scrape will save many of the targeted fields to a JSON file, but will only save the first instance of the target to a Mustache template.
+Such a loosely targeted scrape will save many of the targeted fields to a JSON file, but will only save the first instance of the target to a Mustache file.

 Upon submission, you should be able to review the scraped output on the subsequent page.
 If the output looks correct, enter a filename and submit again.